 A new year, and plenty of new books to go along with it.
 The works that have us the most excited this month are a wide-ranging bunch, encompassing memoir, uncanny translated fiction, and groundbreaking explorations of the craft of writing.
 There’s plenty to keep you hooked this month, when it comes to noteworthy books; here’s a look at some of the ones that have us especially intrigued.

 In our morning reading: Viet Thanh Nguyen on books and politics, an interview with Dylan Meconis, and more.

-In our afternoon reading: an excerpt from André Alexis’s new novel, an interview with David Leo Rice, and much more.
+In our afternoon reading: Namwali Serpell and Maria Tumarkin in conversation, fiction from David Leo Rice, and more.

-In our afternoon reading: an interview with Mariana Enriquez, reviews of books by Porochista Khakpour and Joy Williams, and more.
+In our afternoon reading: revisiting Breece D’J Pancake’s work, an interview with Legacy Russell, and more.

 In our morning reading: new writing from Lynn Steger Strong, an interview with Mary South, and more.